mbakr0/Journal/README.md

 ### Project Overview

-The goal is to create a News Feed app which gives a user regularly-updated news from different sources Using Rss Reader to parse rss feed and display it in a RecyclerView
+The goal is to create a News Feed app that gives a user regularly-updated news from different sources Using RSS Reader to parse RSS feed and display it in a RecyclerView

 ### Soucres